siphomateke/PyBOW/README.md

 ### Details:

-You are provided with a set of 7 example files as follows:
+You are provided with a set of 7 example files that can be run individually as follows:

-** NOT COMPLETE **

 - ```bow_training.py``` - performs object detection batch training using a bag of visual words (BoW) approach and SVM classification.